jaimemorais/BreadApp/README.md

 Design

-- Frontend : .NET Maui App, Blazor Web
+- Frontends : MAUI App, Blazor Web App

 - Backend : .NET 6 API

-- DDD and Clean Architecture principles and patterns
+DDD and Clean Architecture principles and patterns

+Disclaimer : It's overengineered on purpose, for me to do some proof of concepts.